ShahzodAtabayev/betterplayer/docs/datasourceconfiguration.md

 ///Configuration of content protection final BetterPlayerDrmConfiguration drmConfiguration;

-///Placeholder widget which will be shown until video load or play.
+///Placeholder widgets which will be shown until video load or play.
 This
 ///placeholder may be useful if you want to show placeholder before each video
 ///in playlist.
 Otherwise, you should use placeholder from
 /// BetterPlayerConfiguration.